darwino/darwino-documentation/Maven Settings.md

 If the file does not yet exist, this link will be absent.
 In that case, create a new file in a text editor and, when saving, browse to your home directory (e.g. C:\Users\yourname on Windows), create a folder named ".m2" (with the leading dot), and save the file as "settings.xml" within it.

+Depending on your system, it may be difficult to create a new folder named ".m2".
+If that is the case, it may be necessary to open a Command Prompt or Terminal window, which should default to your home directory, and type `mkdir .m2`.

 Setting up the Repository
 -------------------------